qianyizh/UrbanReconstruction/README.md

 The project is ancient.
 I am not intending to provide support.
 You are at your own risk.

 For quick start, find the prebuilt package under the [prebuild-win32](prebuilt-win32) folder.
+The prebuilt package can also be downloaded from [Google Drive](https://drive.google.com/open?id=0B5PCxplTS-ZdQ2lkOGJpbERDZnc).
 It includes executables, testing data, detailed documentation, and a demo video.
 The executables run on Windows platform.
 If you work on Linux or OS X, [Wine](https://www.winehq.org/) may help you.

 The [src](src) folder includes the source code of the entire project.
 The code was ancient.
 I developed it with Visual Studio 2008.
 A modern [Visual Studio](https://www.visualstudio.com/) *should* be able to convert the project into a modern format and compile it.
 There might be some OpenGL or GUI related code that causes compilation problems.
 However, this project is a pure console program except the visualization and debugging tool called "huma".
 If it causes problem, just remove it.